Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?: Asymptotic Theory

-The conditions on the kernel function $k(\cdot)$, Assumptions \ref{assumption:LRVestimation}(a)-(b), are identical to those in \cite{jansson2002}. \cite{jansson2002} remarks that these assumptions ``\emph{would appear to be satisfied by any kernel in actual use}''.
+The conditions on the kernel function $k(\cdot)$, Assumptions \ref{assumption:LRVestimation}(a)--(b), are identical to those in \cite{jansson2002}. \cite{jansson2002} remarks that these assumptions ``\emph{would appear to be satisfied by any kernel in actual use}''.
 Commonly used kernel functions such as the Bartlett, Parzen, and Quadratic Spectral kernels indeed satisfy all these assumptions.
 Assumption \ref{assumption:LRVestimation}(c) differs from the usual requirement, $\lim_{T\to\infty} \left( b_T^{-1} + T^{-1/2} b_T \right) = 0$, by a factor $\ln T$.
-The difference is due to the estimation error in $\widehat{\vtheta}_T$.
-This error causes the residuals $\{ \hat{u}_t \}$ to be less close to the innovations $\{u_t\}$ and we balance this by including autocovariance matrices of higher lags at a lower rate.
+The difference is caused by the estimation error in $\widehat{\theta}_T$.
+This error causes the residuals $\{ \widehat{\vu}_t \}$ to be less close to the innovations $\{ \vu_t\}$ and we balance this by including autocovariance matrices of higher lags at a slower pace.

 \begin{theorem} Under Assumptions \ref{assumpt:identifytheta}-\ref{assumption:LRVestimation}, we have $\widehat{\mDelta}_T\pto \mDelta$ and $\widehat{\mOmega}_T \pto \mOmega$. \end{theorem}